-In such a light IPv6 can be seen as an attempt to regain the leverage of the original IP network architecture: that of a simple and uniform network service that allows maximal flexibility for the operation of the end-to-end application.
-It is often the case the complex architectures scale very poorly, and from this perspective IPv6 appears to be a readily scaleable architecture.
+In such a light, IPv6 can be seen as an attempt to regain the advantage of the original IP network architecture: that of a simple and uniform network service that allows maximal flexibility for the operation of the end-to-end application.

+It is often the case that complex architectures scale very poorly, and from this perspective the core of IPv6 appears to be a readily scalable architecture.